Volunteer at a Florida State Park

 - Make a difference in preserving, interpreting and restoring our natural and cultural resources

-- Contribute 100 hours of service - receive free admission to the park you serve for you and your family
+- Contribute 250 hours of service and receive a special volunteer pass for you and your family to other state parks*

 - Volunteer recognition events, certificates, awards and more!